 Moreover, high prevalence rates of overweight/obesity were reported by studies both in developed and developing countries.
 In the USA, prevalence rates of overweight and obesity in children 2-19 years of age were 31.9% and 11.3%, respectively (26).
 In Italy, Paduano et al. (27) reported that prevalence of overweight/obesity among primary school children was 25.2%.

 In India, Gautam and Jeong (28) reported that prevalence of overweight and obesity among children aged 12-16 years were 10.8% and 6.2%, respectively.
-In Nepal, Karki et al. (29) 25.7% of children aged 6-13 years were overweight or obese.
+In Nepal, Karki et al. (29) reported that 25.7% of children aged 6-13 years were overweight or obese.
 In Ghana, Adom et al. (30) reported a prevalence of 9.2% for overweight and 7.2% were obese for children aged 8-11 years.
 In South Africa, Negash et al. (31) reported a prevalence of overweight/obesity of 22.9% among children aged 7-18 years.

 It is to be noted that early adolescence has been described as the critical period for the development for adult obesity (32).
 Therefore, early intervention before this age is critical for both their future health and their ability to sustain long-term weight control (33).

 Our study revealed that unhealthy dietary habits were frequently adopted by participant children.
 Fast foods, soft drinks and fatty foods were frequently consumed by some children.
-In addition, there was limited parental monitoring of their quantities of sweets and other unhealthy dietary habits consumed by their children.
-Most parents let their children eat anything they want, or give them food when they feel upset or bored even, they were not hungry.
+In addition, there was limited parental monitoring of the quantities of sweets and other unhealthy dietary habits consumed by their children.
+Most parents let their children eat anything they want, or give them food when they feel upset or bored even if they were not hungry.

 Our study also revealed that physical activities of most children were limited.
 Most children go to school by car.
 Even when they walk, their usual walking pace is either slow or medium.
 Children also spend much time in sedentary entertainment activities, such as viewing TV, computers and video games.

 A study found that Saudi children consumed fast foods and were not engaged in sporting activities as much as their American counterparts (34).
-Hence, these commonly adopted unhealthy lifestyle could be attributed to the fact that children start going to school at that the age of 6 years, and hence, there is a less control on their eating habits and nutrition.
-Therefore, these unhealthy dietary habits can be considered as a contributing factor for the resulting high prevalence of childhood overweight/obesity in the present study.
+Hence, these commonly adopted unhealthy lifestyle could be attributed to the fact that children start going to school at the age of 6 years, and hence, there is a less control on their eating habits and nutrition.
+Therefore, these unhealthy dietary habits can be considered as a contributing factor to the resulting high prevalence of childhood overweight/obesity in the present study.

 The daily per capita fat consumption in Saudi Arabia has risen to 143% and a similar trend in the reduction of energy expenditure has been recorded.
-Food has become more affordable to most people because they are able to earn significantly high.
+Food has become more affordable to most people because they are able to earn significantly higher wages.
 Moreover, there has been remarkable changes in dietary and lifestyle habits.
 There has been increased consumption of fast foods, soda beverages, and unhealthy snacks and carbonated drinks along with physical inactivity among children and adolescents in Saudi Arabia (35-36).

 Swinburn et al. (37) emphasized that the modifiable lifestyle factors such as physical inactivity, dining out, and excessive intake of high-fat, dense-caloric foods, and refined carbohydrates are largely responsible for the global increased prevalence of obesity and related health risks.
 Excessive media exposure has been repeatedly linked to unhealthy life choices.